pablotron/sha3/README.md

 To use this library in your application:

 1. Copy `sha3.h` and `sha3.c` into your source tree.
 2. Update your build system to compile `sha3.o`.
+See the `Makefile` for compiler flags.
 3. Include `sha3.h` in your application.

 See the top-level `Makefile` and the examples for recommended